openenergysolutions/openfmb.docs/docs/adapter/protos.md

 sidebar_position: 2
 ---

-# Protos
+# Protocol Buffers

-The protos used in this adapter are those defined in this repository:
+The protocol buffer definitions used in this adapter are those defined in this repository:
 [openenergysolutions/openfmb-schemas](https://github.com/openenergysolutions/openfmb-schemas)

-The protos are essential to the adapter and the same version across devices should be used (although protobufs provides some level of backward-compatibility).
+The protocol bufferss are essential to the adapter and the same version across devices should be used (although protobufs provides some level of backward-compatibility).

-The standard protos are designed in UML.
+The standard protobufs are designed in UML.
 A custom exporter for Enterprise Architect is used to generate both Google Protobuf definitions and an IDL file.
 Some custom code generation is used to generate C++ code used in this adapter.
 When the protos are changed or if you want to use custom protos, changes to the